-If you eat in local restaurants, have a housekeeper or lawn service, play golf, or eat local produce, you probably have been served by Johns, Wadmalaw & James Islanders who have no health insurance – and are likely our patients at Barrier Islands Free Medical Clinic.
+If you eat in local restaurants, have a housekeeper or lawn service, play golf, or eat local produce, you have probably been served by those who live or work on Johns, James & Wadmalaw Island or Folly Beach – who have no health insurance.
+Many of the uninsured you meet are likely our patients at Barrier Islands Free Medical Clinic.
 Your generous gift to The Free Clinic ensures that those in the community without access to health insurance are provided care, creating a healthier, happier community for everyone.
 Learn more about who will benefit from your support below, or Donate Now.

 If you are unable to make a financial gift at this time, there are many other ways you can help the Free Clinic right now.

 “The first step is to see the problems, and the first problem is the failure to see the people.
 Those who work but live impoverished lives blend into the familiar landscapes and are therefore overlooked.”

 –David K. Shipler, The Working Poor

 Our patients are primarily the working poor.
 Those on the fringes of the U.S. economy are often hit hardest during times of economic decline.
 Barrier Islands Free Medical Clinic is committed to serving the impoverished as a first response organization.
 Through your donation, we are able to provide a primary care medical home to those who have lost their jobs and insurance, or cannot afford medical coverage.

 The Affordable Healthcare Act has achieved coverage for many, but not for all.
 Of those living at 200% below the federal poverty line, Barrier Islands Free Medical Clinic is vital to serving as a first line of defense.
 We offer regular health screenings, low cost prescriptions, and referrals to medical experts in the community at low or no cost.
 These health benefits lessen the degree of poverty experienced by the Barrier Islands community at large by 11%, and assist 22% of those living below the current federal guidelines.